hardhackerlabs/oh-my-nvim/README.md

 #### Install LSP Server

-Use command `:LspInstall` to download and install a server, e.g. `:LspInstall rust-analyzer`.
+Use command `:LspInstall` to download and install a server, e.g. `:LspInstall rust_analyzer`.

 #### Install TreeSitter Parser